-Let’s set the scene: Your platform has a need for the ability to facilitate the transfer of funds between your users’ U.S. bank accounts.
+Let’s set the scene: Your platform needs to transfer funds between your users’ bank accounts within the United States.
 You’re interested in Dwolla.
-You’re looking at our API documentation and talking to a business development representative, but there’s something you don’t understand…
+You’re looking at our API documentation and your account executive keeps mentioning CIP verification.

 When you think of a transaction between two parties, your customer types can be arranged in a variety of ways, for example:

 - If your business is using Dwolla to send payments to your users’ bank accounts, your business is the Verified Customer.